Mutual Broadcasting System: Acquisition by Westwood One

 Mutual was now part of a much larger programming service, and its identity was being gradually phased out.
 In 1987, Mutual's longform fare, including Larry King and Toni Grant, were placed in a new service called "Mutual P.M.", which Westwood One touted as "clon(ing) a new network from the existing network" in hopes of attracting new advertisers.
 NBC Radio's news and engineering staff was combined with Mutual personnel at the Arlington facility in 1989, and by 1992, programming between the two networks began to undergo consolidation, particularly in overnights and weekends.
 King switched his all-night radio show to a shorter daytime version on February 1, 1993, with the late-night slot going to Jim Bohannon; in addition to hosting America in The Morning, Bohannon had been King's fill-in host since 1981 and later hosted his own weekend call-in program on Mutual with the same format as King's.
-King's daytime show ended in June 1994 and was replaced with a talk show hosted by comedian David Brenner, which lasted for two years.
+Unfortunately, many of Mutual's affiliates declined to carry King's daytime show and he was unable to generate the same number of listeners.
+After sixteen years with Mutual, King resigned from the program, with his final broadcast on May 27, 1994.Mutual gave King's afternoon time slot to comedian David Brenner, whose show lasted for two years.
 Westwood One began simulcasting the television audio of King's nightly CNN talk show, Larry King Live, which continued through the end of 2009.
 Outside of Bohannon's show, most Mutual programming was now being heard on smaller market stations, with many affiliates using it as a "backup" to a different primary affiliation; by 1999, Mutual News was down to approximately 300 affiliates.